 Check out these cool experiments that happened at Atlanta's own Georgia Tech and meet the folks behind them.

 It's been called the most dangerous highway in the U.S., but it's become a symbol of our city, for better or worse.
 I-285, aka the Perimeter, was completed in 1969 and opened with fanfare on Oct.
 15, 1969.

 These photos, all taken by staff photographer Charles Pugh, come from the AJC archive.
 It's a collection that highlights a few well-known landmarks and some hidden gems.
 Pugh worked for the paper for more than 30 years and died in 2003 at the age of 82.

 Boyd Lewis chronicled an often unsettling era of change and progress in Atlanta in the 1970s from his distinctly subversive perch within Atlanta’s alternative press.
-Now that important era in the city’s evolution comes alive anew through “Flashback: Atlanta in the 70s, The Photography of Boyd Lewis,” a new exhibition showing at the Margaret Mitchell House.
-Featuring 60 images...
+That important era in the city’s evolution came alive anew through “Flashback: Atlanta in the 70s, The Photography of Boyd Lewis,” an exhibition at the Margaret Mitchell House.

 PHOTOS: In this business-centric installment of the AJC's Flashback Fotos series, we focus on the days when the A&P supermarket was the local grocery store in many an Atlanta neighborhood.
 Founded in 1859, A&P finally shuttered all of its stores in 2015 after 156 years in business.
 Step back in time with us and see if we've found the old A&P that served your family years ago.

 In this Flashback Photos installment, we take a trip back in time and visit the Atlanta airport in its many visages -- from its inception as Candler Field to its modern status as an international air hub.